 CO.
-No. Upon completion of this course, students will be able to PSO addressed CL CO-1 differentiate the Riemann integrability and the Riemann- Stieltjesintegrability of a bounded function and able to prove theorems concerning integration.
-4 An CO-2 recognize the difference between pointwise and uniform convergence of a sequence of functions.
-2,6 Un CO-3 illustrate the effect of uniform convergence on the limit function with respect to continuity, differentiability and integrability.
-2 Ap CO-4 illustrate the convergent properties of power series.
-2 Ap CO-5 analyze the concepts of Fourier Series and Beta, Gamma functions.
-2 An CO-6 create rigorous proofs of results that arise in the context of real analysis 5,6 Cr CO-7 compare differentiability of functions and relate to the integrability of functions.
-6 An CO-8 describe fundamental properties of the real numbers that lead to the formal development of real analysis.
-1 Un
+No. Upon completion of this course, students will be able to PSO addressed CL auuresseu CO-1 differentiate the Riemann integrability and the Riemann- 4 An Stieltjes integrability of a bounded function and able to prove theorems concerning integration.
+CO-2 distinguish pointwise and uniform convergence of a 2,6 Un sequence of functions.
+CO-3 illustrate the convergent properties of power series.
+2 Un CO-4 analyze the concepts of Fourier Series and Beta, Gamma 2 An functions.
+CO-5 compare differentiability of functions and relate to the 6 An integrability of functions.
+CO-6 describe fundamental properties of the real numbers that 1 Un lead to the formal development of real analysis.

 Semester II

 Core VI Mathematical Analysis

-Course Code: 21PMAC22 Hrs/Week: 6 Hrs/Sem: 90 Credits: 4
+Course Code: 21PMAC22Hrs/Week: 6Hrs/Sem: 90Credits: 4

-Riemann - stieltjes integral: Definition and Existence of Riemann - Stieltjes Integral -Properties of the integral (Chapter 6)
+Riemann - stieltjes integral: Definition and Existence of Riemann - Stieltjes Integral -Properties of the integral(Chapter 6)